0xWOLAND/chiquito-vm/README.md

 `chiquito-vm` is a zkVM, a zero-knowledge virtual machine implemented using Chiquito, a Halo 2 DSL. zkVM enables secure, private computation with cryptographic guarantees.
-Chiquito offers a high-level interface for zkVM programs.

 ## Instructions

-zkVM in Chiquito supports the following instructions:
+The following instructions are supported:

 - `set`: Set a variable to a constant.
 - `mul`: Multiply values and store the result.